aws-samples/disaster-recovery-workshop/workshop/content/labs/basics/elasticache-global-datastore/cloud9.en.md

     SET new-key somevalue
    ```

-   The message **error) READONLY You can't write against a read only replica** will be shown, because it's not permitted to execute write operation on READONLY instances.
+   The message: **"(error) READONLY You can't write against a read only replica"** will be shown, because it's not permitted to execute write operation on READONLY instances.
+This instance ROLE is SLAVE mode.

    You can check the instance operation mode by ROLE attribute using the command below: